 But as we learn more about emotions and practice a few techniques, we can improve our ability to control our emotions.
 The skills we develop can make us instantly aware of what we are feeling as we begin to feel it.
 This emotional identification can help us learn how to break the cycles that are so entrenched in the way we interact with our spouse.

 3 Ways to Boost Your EQ

-yourself, especially as it relates to your emotional self.
+The first step to a healthy emotional relationship with your spouse is self-awareness.
+The goal is to deepen your knowledge of yourself, especially as it relates to your emotional self.
 Here are some suggestions on how to do that:

 Determine your basic emotional posture

 We all have a reactive response to stress, when in a microsecond we experience a basic emotion.
 This is called a basic emotional posture (BEP).
 Some of us, when stressed, have a BEP of being angry and irritable.
 Others may approach life from a fearful, anxious posture.
 There are also those who are more melancholic, seeing life through a generalized sadness, while others are always fighting with themselves over unresolved guilt or shame.
 Take some time to identify what you think your BEP might be.

 Think about your feelings